Nadia Trehiou, Director at Ocorian in Jersey, examines the compelling reasons why Jersey remains an attractive jurisdiction to incorporate a company.

 - Limited life company (limited by time or the occurrence of specified events)

 For clients incorporating in Jersey, these options generally ensure that the most effective structure is available depending on their requirements and goals.

 5. Connections to key financial centres and other jurisdictions

 Many clients incorporating in Jersey have a nexus either in the UK or EU, and the island has spent decades building close relationships with professional service providers, advisers and intermediaries in these locations.
-With many deals being initiated out of London, Jersey’s proximity is proving key, especially as the world opens up post-Covid and people return to face-to-face meetings.
+With many deals being initiated out of London, Jersey’s proximity is proving key, especially as people continue to return to face-to-face meetings.

 6. Access to fiduciary service providers, lawyers and accountants

 Because of its proven track record as an award-winning international financial centre, Jersey unsurprisingly, has a deep pool of fiduciary, legal and accounting expertise.
 According to the latest figures, more than 13,000 people (over 10% of the population) work in finance in the island.

 These professionals have exceptional knowledge of establishing all types of Jersey companies, especially working in a cross-border context.
 Plus they often work seamlessly together, bringing their particular area of specific expertise to any incorporation.

 What’s more, the JFSC requires businesses such as Ocorian to ensure that all staff have certain levels of qualifications, providing certainty that the highest of standards is being upheld.